khanhnguyenvinh2002/coffeeventure/my-coffee-venture/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Understand the code

+### Go to my-coffee-venture -> src -> app

+app-routing.module.ts is the main routing module for the project.
+Each module is lazy-loaded, meaning that you will only load specific module once you access the component within the module.

+app.component.html contains the router to allow the project to access modules.

+### module folder stores all general components for the app.

 ## Elevator pitch

 This is the platform for coffee lovers - currently targeting Vietnamese enthusiasts - to write journals of their coffee experience, review cafes that they have been to, and choose a cafe that serves their need best based on our list of available cafes!